jx22553/alias-ai/README.md

 2. Go to the **Extensions View** by clicking the Extensions icon in the Activity Bar on the side of the window.
 3. Search for **Alias AI** in the Extensions Marketplace.
 4. Click **Install** to add the extension to your editor.
-5. Reload VS Code if prompted.
+5. Reload VS Code if prompted..

 ---